How To Become A Digital Nomad (no matter your age!)

 What do you want in your heart of hearts?
 Go ahead and add that to your list of goals.

 The final step with this is to make these goals ever-present in your life.
-Becoming a digital nomad is a big shift, both mentally and physically.
-But these goals will definitely help you get to where you want to be.
+Becoming a digital nomad is a big shift, both mentally and physically, so the more you can keep your why, your dreams and your biggest goals front and center of your mind, the better chance you have of continuously moving in the right direction and not getting side tracked by life!

 Step 3 – Decide Your Ideal Business Model

-Now that we’ve come this far, it’s time to start making some big decisions and getting on the road to your new nomadic lifestyle.
+You’ve come this far, so now would be a good time to start making some big decisions and getting on the road to your new nomadic lifestyle.

 It’s time to decide how you would most like to earn your living.